mprego/mprego.github.io/_posts/2020-08-24-Blackjack_MC.md

 * Number of games simulated through off-policy

 For this comparison, the weighted importance sampling with arbitrary initial actions performed the best, having the highest winning and quickest convergence of all methods considered above.
 It is worth noting the difference in time to convergence between on-policy and off-policy methods.
 For off-policy methods, you have to simulate games through both the on-policy and off-policy, which requires more resources and time.
 Either way, this off-policy method converged much more quickly than the epsilon-based on-policy methods above.
-Here's what the policy and convergence looked like for the weighted importance sampling with arbitgrary initial actions:
+Here's what the policy and convergence looked like for the weighted importance sampling with arbitrary initial actions:

 ![Optimal Epsilon Greedy On-Policy Results]({{ site.baseurl }}/images/blackjack_off-policy.png)